ArshiaRx/real-time-vehicle-tracking-cv/README.md

 └── README.md                        # This file
 ```

-## Technical Implementation

-### Core Algorithms
+## How It Works

-#### 1. Lucas-Kanade Optical Flow
+### Optical Flow Tracking
-The system implements pyramidal Lucas-Kanade optical flow for robust feature tracking:

-- **Feature Detection**: Shi-Tomasi corner detection via `cv2.goodFeaturesToTrack`
-  - Quality level threshold for reliable corner detection
-  - Minimum distance constraint between features
-- **Optical Flow Calculation**: Pyramidal implementation using `cv2.calcOpticalFlowPyrLK`
-  - Multi-scale pyramid approach for handling large displacements
-  - Sub-pixel accuracy for precise tracking
-- **Track Management**: Dynamic track lifecycle management
-  - Automatic track initialization and termination
-  - Lost track recovery mechanisms
+The system uses Lucas-Kanade optical flow to track movement in the video.
+It detects good features to track (corners and edges) using Shi-Tomasi corner detection, then follows those features frame by frame.
+The tracks are managed automatically - new ones start when features are detected, and old ones end when features are lost.

-#### 2. Kalman Filtering
+### Kalman Filtering
-Each tracked object maintains an independent Kalman filter for smooth trajectory estimation:

-- **State Space Model**: 4D state vector [x, y, vx, vy]
-  - Position (x, y) and velocity (vx, vy) components
-- **Motion Model**: Constant velocity assumption with process noise
-- **Prediction Step**: Forward propagation based on motion dynamics
-- **Update Step**: Measurement correction using optical flow observations
-- **Noise Modeling**: Tuned process and measurement noise covariance matrices
+Each tracked object gets its own Kalman filter that predicts where it will be in the next frame based on position and velocity.
+This smooths out the tracking and handles noise from the optical flow.
+The filter uses a constant velocity model and gets updated with each new observation.

-#### 3. Intelligent Vehicle Counting
+### Vehicle Counting
-Geometric algorithms for accurate vehicle detection across ROI:

-- **Line-Based ROI**:
-  - Signed distance calculation from track to line
-  - Zero-crossing detection for boundary traversal
-- **Polygon-Based ROI**:
-  - Point-in-polygon tests using ray casting algorithm
-  - State transition detection (inside/outside)
-- **Direction Classification**: Bidirectional counting with directional statistics
+For counting, you can draw either a line or a polygon on the video.
+The system checks when tracked objects cross this boundary:

+- **Line ROI**: Detects when a track crosses from one side of the line to the other
+- **Polygon ROI**: Detects when a track enters or exits the polygon area
+- Direction is tracked too, so you can count vehicles going in different directions separately

-## Configuration
+## Tweaking Parameters

-You can modify tracking parameters in the source code:
+If you want to adjust how the tracking works, you can modify these in the source code:

-- **Optical Flow Parameters**: `OpticalFlowTracker.lk_params` and `feature_params`
+- Optical flow settings: `lk_params` and `feature_params` in `OpticalFlowTracker`
-- **Kalman Filter Parameters**: `ObjectKalmanFilter.__init__()` (process_noise, measurement_noise)
+- Kalman filter noise parameters: in `ObjectKalmanFilter.__init__()`
-- **Track Management**: `max_track_length`, `min_track_length` in `OpticalFlowTracker`
+- Track length settings: `max_track_length` and `min_track_length` in `OpticalFlowTracker`

 ## Troubleshooting

-### No tracks detected
+**No tracks showing up?**

-- Ensure the video has sufficient motion
+- Make sure there's actually movement in the video
-- Try adjusting `qualityLevel` in `feature_params` (lower = more features)
+- Try lowering `qualityLevel` in `feature_params` to detect more features
-- Check that the video is not too dark or blurry
+- Check if the video is too dark or blurry

-### Tracks are jittery

-- Enable Kalman filtering (default)
-- Adjust Kalman filter noise parameters
+**Tracks look jittery?**

+- Kalman filtering should be on by default - if you disabled it, turn it back on
-- Increase `winSize` in `lk_params` for more stable tracking
+- Try increasing `winSize` in `lk_params` for smoother tracking

-### Counting not working

-- Ensure ROI is properly defined
+**Counting not working?**

+- Make sure you drew the ROI correctly
-- Check that objects actually cross the ROI
+- Check that vehicles actually cross through your line/polygon
-- For line ROI, ensure objects move perpendicular to the line
+- For line counting, works best when vehicles move across the line (not parallel to it)

-## Detection Limitations & Known Issues
+## Known Issues and Limitations

-### Color and Contrast Challenges

-**Similar-Colored Vehicles**: The optical flow-based tracking system may struggle to distinguish vehicles with similar colors (especially gray vehicles) or when vehicles blend with the road surface.
-This occurs because:

-- Optical flow relies on detecting visual features (corners, edges, texture)
-- Similar colors reduce contrast, making feature detection difficult
-- Gray vehicles on gray pavement create minimal visual boundaries

-**Mitigation Strategies**:
-- Use YOLO detection mode (`--yolo` flag) for more robust vehicle detection
-- Increase the feature detection quality threshold (adjust `qualityLevel` parameter)
-- Ensure proper lighting and camera angles to maximize contrast
-- Consider adjusting `--confidence` and `--min-box-size` parameters when using YOLO

-### Occlusion and Proximity
+### Similar Colors

+The optical flow tracker can struggle when vehicles have similar colors to each other or to the road (especially gray vehicles on gray pavement).
+This happens because optical flow needs to detect corners and edges, which are harder to find when there's low contrast.
+If you're having this issue, try using YOLO mode with `--yolo` flag - it's better at detecting vehicles regardless of color.

+### Crowded Traffic

-**Closely Spaced Vehicles**: When vehicles are too close together or overlap, the system may:
+When vehicles are too close together or overlapping, the system might:

-- Merge multiple vehicles into a single track
+- Merge multiple vehicles into one track
-- Lose track of partially occluded vehicles
+- Lose track of vehicles that get blocked
-- Undercount vehicles in dense traffic
+- Undercount in heavy traffic

-**Why This Happens**:
-- Optical flow features from multiple vehicles can be merged
-- Track management may consolidate nearby tracks
-- Occlusions break the continuous feature flow

-**Mitigation Strategies**:
-- Use YOLO mode for better separation of individual vehicles
-- Position camera at angles that minimize occlusion
-- Adjust ROI placement to count vehicles before they cluster
-- Tune `min_distance` parameter in feature detection
+This happens because the optical flow features can blend together.
+YOLO mode helps with this too, or you can try positioning the counting line where vehicles are more spread out.

 ### YOLO Mode vs Optical Flow Mode

-**Optical Flow Mode** (Default):
+**Optical Flow Mode** (default):

-- ✅ Fast processing, no ML model required
-- ✅ Works well for separated, moving objects
+- Pros: Fast, no ML model needed, works well for separated moving objects
-- ❌ Struggles with similar colors and low contrast
+- Cons: Struggles with similar colors, may miss slow vehicles, needs visible texture/edges
-- ❌ May miss stationary or slow-moving vehicles
-- ❌ Feature-dependent (requires texture/edges)

 **YOLO Mode** (`--yolo` flag):
-- ✅ Accurate vehicle detection regardless of color
-- ✅ Better handling of occlusions and dense traffic
-- ✅ Can detect stationary vehicles
-- ✅ Classifies vehicle types (car, truck, bus, motorcycle)
-- ❌ Requires more computational resources
-- ❌ Requires `ultralytics` package installation
-- ❌ May have false positives in complex scenes

-**Recommendation**: For production traffic monitoring with varied vehicle colors and densities, use YOLO mode with tuned confidence threshold:
+- Pros: Better at detecting all vehicles regardless of color, handles crowded scenes better, can detect stopped vehicles
+- Cons: Slower, needs the ultralytics package installed

+For videos with lots of traffic or vehicles that are similar colors, YOLO mode works better:

 ```bash
 python main.py --video data/traffic.mp4 --yolo --confidence 0.5 --min-box-size 30
 ```

-### Understanding Direction Labels
+### Direction Labels

-The system uses "Up" and "Down" (or custom labels via `--direction-up` and `--direction-down`) to indicate crossing directions.
-These labels are **mathematical, not geographic**:
+The system labels crossing directions as "Up" and "Down" based on which side of the line the vehicle crosses.
+These are relative to how you draw the line, not geographic directions:

-- **"Up"**: Vehicles crossing from negative to positive side of the line (shown with blue ▲ arrow during ROI selection)
+- **"Up"**: Crossing from one side to the other (shown with blue ▲ arrow when you draw the ROI)
-- **"Down"**: Vehicles crossing from positive to negative side (shown with orange ▼ arrow during ROI selection)
+- **"Down"**: Crossing the opposite way (shown with orange ▼ arrow)

-**Important**: The direction depends on how you draw the counting line.
-To ensure directions match your expectations:

-1. During ROI selection, observe the directional arrows showing which side is "Up" vs "Down"
-2. Use custom labels for clarity: `--direction-up "Northbound" --direction-down "Southbound"`
-3. Redraw the ROI if directions are reversed
+If the directions seem backwards, just redraw the line the other way.
+You can also use custom labels like `--direction-up "Northbound"` to make it clearer.

-### Color Coding System
+### Colors

-**Bounding Box Colors** (when tracking is displayed):
+When you're watching the tracking:

-- **Green**: Normal tracking - vehicle is actively tracked
+- **Green boxes**: Vehicle is being tracked normally
-- **Yellow**: Recently crossed ROI - vehicle crossed the counting line within the last 3 seconds
+- **Yellow boxes**: Vehicle just crossed the counting line (within last 3 seconds)

-**Note**: Colors indicate **crossing status**, not vehicle type.
-Press 'L' during playback to view the legend panel explaining all colors and symbols.
+Press 'L' while the video is playing to see the legend with all the colors and symbols.

-### Performance Considerations
+### Performance Tips

-**Frame Rate Impact**: Detection accuracy decreases with:
-- Low frame rates (<15 FPS)
-- Motion blur from fast-moving vehicles
-- Poor lighting conditions
-- Low-resolution video (<720p)

-**Optimal Conditions**:
+The tracking works best with:

-- 30+ FPS video
+- 30+ FPS video (lower frame rates make tracking harder)
 - 1080p or higher resolution
-- Good lighting (daytime or well-lit nighttime)
+- Good lighting conditions
-- Camera positioned for clear, unobstructed view of ROI
+- Clear view of the area you're monitoring

+If your video is blurry, low resolution, or has poor lighting, you might see lower accuracy.

-## Future Enhancements
+## Future Ideas

-- [ ] Deep learning integration (YOLOv8/YOLOv11) for vehicle detection
-- [ ] Multi-object tracking (MOT) with Hungarian algorithm for data association
-- [ ] Speed estimation using homography and camera calibration
+- Add speed estimation using camera calibration
-- [ ] Classification by vehicle type (car, truck, motorcycle)
+- Improve vehicle type classification (car, truck, motorcycle, etc.)
-- [ ] Cloud deployment with REST API endpoints
-- [ ] Real-time streaming support with RTSP/WebRTC
+- Support for real-time video streams (RTSP)
-- [ ] Database integration for historical analytics
+- Database integration for storing historical data
-- [ ] Performance optimization using CUDA/GPU acceleration

-## Performance Metrics

-- **Tracking Accuracy**: High precision with Kalman-smoothed trajectories
-- **Processing Speed**: Real-time capable on modern hardware (30+ FPS on HD video)
-- **Counting Accuracy**: >95% accuracy on clear videos with proper ROI placement
-- **Robustness**: Handles occlusions, lighting changes, and perspective distortion
+- GPU acceleration for better performance

-## Project Background
+## About This Project

-This project was developed as part of **CPS843 - Introduction to Computer Vision** at Toronto Metropolitan University (TMU).
-It demonstrates practical applications of optical flow, state estimation, and geometric computer vision techniques for real-world traffic monitoring scenarios.
+This was created for CPS843 - Introduction to Computer Vision at Toronto Metropolitan University.
+It's a practical application of optical flow, Kalman filtering, and computer vision techniques for tracking and counting vehicles.

 ## Author

 **Arshia Rahim**

 - Computer Engineering (Software) Student @ Toronto Metropolitan University
 - GitHub: [@ArshiaRx](https://github.com/ArshiaRx)
 - LinkedIn: [in/arshia-rahim](https://www.linkedin.com/in/arshia-rahim)

 ## License

-This project is for educational purposes.
-Feel free to reference and learn from the code, but please credit appropriately and avoid direct copying in academic contexts.
+Educational project - feel free to learn from it and reference it, but please don't copy it directly for your own coursework.

 ## References

-- Lucas, B. D., & Kanade, T. (1981). *An iterative image registration technique with an application to stereo vision.* IJCAI.
-- Kalman, R. E. (1960). *A new approach to linear filtering and prediction problems.* Journal of Basic Engineering.
+I used these papers as references for the algorithms:

+- Lucas & Kanade (1981) - Lucas-Kanade optical flow
+- Kalman (1960) - Kalman filtering
-- Shi, J., & Tomasi, C. (1994). *Good features to track.* IEEE CVPR.
+- Shi & Tomasi (1994) - Good features to track